benkeyben/10Alytics_AliExpress/README.md

-## Project Title - AliExpress Data Extraction and ETL Pipeline
+## Project Title - Building ETL Data Pipeline for Laptop Product at AliExpress website
+  ### Author - Benjamin Yankey
   ### Project Description:
   Embark on a challenging journey with this project, where I was tasked to tackle the extraction of a substantial and diverse dataset from the AliExpress website and its API.
 The primary focus revolves around addressing complexities, variabilities, and ethical considerations associated with efficient and accurate data scraping.
 Furthermore, I aim to transform the extracted data into a structured format conducive to thorough analysis.
 The core objective is the development of a reliable, scalable pipeline that supports routine data updates and maintenance.
   Key tasks include